Semir Smajlagić

-Semir Smajlagić (born 18 September 1998) is a Bosnian footballer who plays as a forward for JS Kabylie.
+Semir Smajlagić (born 18 September 1998) is a Bosnian footballer who plays as a forward for Maltese Premier League club Hamrun Spartans.

 Career

 Club career

 Before the second half of 2017/18, Smajlagić signed for Slovenian side Gorica (Slovenia) after almost signing for St. Gallen in Switzerland and playing for the youth academy of FK Sarajevo, Bosnia and Herzegovina's most successful club, where he received interest from Italy.

-In 2019, Smajlagić was sent on loan to Mladost (Doboj Kakanj) in Bosnia and Herzegovina, where he made 16 league appearances and scored 0 goals.
+In 2019, Smajlagić was sent on loan to Mladost in Bosnia and Herzegovina, where he made 16 league appearances without scoring.

 Before the 2021 season, he signed for Astana, Kazakhstan's most successful team.
 On 2 January 2022, Astana announced that Smajlagić had left the club by mutual consent.

 In 2023, he joined JS Kabylie.